Master of Science in Program Management (MSPM)

 - A curriculum focused on problem-solving and decision-making within the program management environment using case studies, team exercises, hands-on applications, active participation and other similar activities

-Open to all qualified uniformed officers, DoD civilians, and Government employees; a limited number of DoD contractors.
+Open to all qualified active duty military officers, federal employees and a limited number of DoD contractors.
+No prior project management experience required for admission.

 Requirements for Entry

 Baccalaureate degree with minimum GPA of 2.20 is required.
 Completion of at least one semester of college algebra or trigonometry is considered to be the minimum mathematical preparation.

 Eight quarters with two courses per quarter